Demali-876/lru-cache/README.md

 ## Importing the LRU Cache Package

-To use the `lru-cache` package in your Motoko project, follow these steps:
+To use the `lrucache` package in your Motoko project, follow these steps:

 1. **Add the Package:**

-   Run the following command to add the `lru-cache` package:
+   Run the following command to add the `lrucache` package:

    ```bash
    mops add lru-cache